pradeap/Project_Wafer_Fault_Detection/README.md

   3. Insertion of files in the table - All the files in the "Good_Data_Folder" are inserted in the above-created table.
 If any file has invalid data type in any        of the columns, the file is not loaded in the table and is moved to "Bad_Data_Folder".

-Model Training
+<b>Model Training</b>

 1. Data Export from Db - The data in a stored database is exported as a CSV file to be used for model training.

 2. Data Preprocessing

    a.
 Check for null values in the columns.
 If present, impute the null values using the KNN imputer.
    b.
 Check if any column has zero standard deviation, remove such columns as they don't give any information during model training.

 3. Clustering - KMeans algorithm is used to create clusters in the preprocessed data.
 The optimum number of clusters is selected by plotting the elbow plot,         and for the dynamic selection of the number of clusters, we are using "KneeLocator" function.
 The idea behind clustering is to implement different                 algorithms

    To train data in different clusters.
 The Kmeans model is trained over preprocessed data and the model is saved for further use in prediction.

-4) Model Selection
+4. Model Selection
      After clusters are created, the best model for each cluster was found.
 Here two algorithms, "Random Forest" and "XGBoost" are considered.
 For each cluster,        both the algorithms are passed with the best parameters derived from GridSearch.
 The AUC scores for both models  were calculated and selected the model with      the best score.
 Similarly, the model is selected for each cluster.
 All the models for every cluster are saved for use in prediction.

-Prediction Data Description
+<b>Prediction Data Description</b>

 The data was available in multiple set of files in batches at a given location.
 Data contains Wafer names and 590 columns of different sensor values for each wafer.